 Treating veterans comes with unique challenges, and the VA has invested a large amount of resources into educating and training for clinicians to treat veterans in the most effective way possible.2,4,5 Discussing the traumatic experiences associated with combat can be difficult to address in groups with civilians, and there is a unique culture and need among veterans for treatment with providers who understand this lifestyle.7

 The first step in seeking PTSD and substance use treatment for many people is attending a detoxification facility.
 Substance use has the effect of numbing or avoiding trauma, which cannot be addressed until the substance use has stopped.4 Detox services are available through the VA, in civilian facilities, or on an outpatient basis in some cases.
-It is important receive supervision in one of these settings, since withdrawal can worsen the symptoms of PTSD and increase cravings.
+It is important receive supervision in one of these settings, since withdrawal may worsen the symptoms of PTSD and increase cravings.
 The staff at detox programs can provide support and medications to ease the discomfort associated with the withdrawal process.

+Remember, detox is only the first step on the road toward recovery.
 Once detox is complete, behavioral techniques and medications can be used to further recovery from both issues in extended treatment options.
 For veterans who need a more structured setting to recover from substance use and PTSD, the VA offers residential treatment programs or transitional programs to ease the reintegration into a sober, civilian lifestyle.6

 Recovery is possible with the right treatment and support, and the VA has actively worked to reduce the stigma surrounding substance use and mental health issues and to improve confidentiality to better serve our country’s veterans.11